Matthew-Dove/WASS/README.md

 ## 0.0.1

-* Upload empty project to git / nuget.
+* Upload empty project to github.